Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/divisions/core-engr-admin/index.md

 ## Typical users/customers of the division:
 All of the other Core Engineering divisions, feature stewards.

-## Typical responsibilities: Delight your users/customers.
-Your most important role is to serve them.
+## Typical responsibilities:

+**Delight your users/customers.
+Your most important role is to serve them.**

 **How this is done is up to you.
-We suggest that you:**
+We suggest that Martians in this division:**
-- [Develop and publicize well-described procedures](./procedures.md) for others to effectively interact with the division.
+- [Develop and publicize well-described procedures](./procedures.md) for themselves and others to effectively interact with the division.
 - Implement the requirements developed by the folks in the other engineering divisions (typically through providing a CLI tool they can SSH to), in consultation with the feature stewards.
 - Create technical requirement documents for other engineering divisions as needed.
 Light a fire under their asses to ensure it gets developed to the satisfaction of your customers.